Skip to content

 Two filings, one category.

 A Notice of Default (NOD) is a public record filed by a lender after a homeowner falls 90+ days behind on mortgage payments.
 A lis pendens is the equivalent in judicial-foreclosure states, filed when the lender begins court proceedings.
-Both signal that the homeowner has roughly 90 to 180 days before the property reaches sheriff-sale or trustee-sale -- and during that window, most homeowners want to sell, not foreclose.
+Both signal that the homeowner has roughly 90 to 180 days before the property reaches sheriff-sale or trustee-sale.
+During that window, most homeowners want to sell, not foreclose.

 Why brokers convert here.